 This isn’t the first time people have brought much of James’s views into the spotlight.
 Four years ago, many of these claims were reported.
 The people of Enid didn’t care enough to stop going to Gary’s Chicaros so the doors would have to close.
 To a certain degree, this must be accepted there.

 Before I get the hate mail, I’m sure everyone didn’t know about it.
 A few people may not have read the news stories, may not have seen the news reports, may not have heard their neighbors gossiping about the discrimination, or may not have seen James strutting around the restaurant in his distasteful shirt.
-I have no doubts many people knew about it but just didn’t care.
+I have no doubts many people knew what Gary’s Chicaros was about but just didn’t care.

 Long time regular Matt Gard says Gary James discriminates against blacks, Hispanics, and the disabled.
 He’s turned a blind eye to it for a long time, until James told Gard not to come in for dinner with his wheelchair.

 The problem is many people don’t have a problem with discrimination until it’s directed at them.

 Gard is outraged.
 When he is the one who is ostracized he suddenly feels we need to look back on 40 years of intolerance.
 Everyone should hear about it, and it must be stopped.
 It wasn’t important when James threw out previous patrons in Gard’s presence.
 It wasn’t important until Gard was the one who wasn’t allowed to enter Gary’s Chicaros.

 Gard said, “The people who still go back and patronize his business are condoning his behavior in how he treats others.”